sbansal1999/iris-scrapper/README.md

-Contains code that I used to gather some data from IRIS NITK.
+Contains code that can be to gather some data from IRIS NITK.
 This uses Selenium to automate the process of fetching data and then logging it.